lix-pm/switchx/README.md

            install [<version>] : installs the version if specified, otherwise installs the currently configured version
-            download <version> : downloads the specified version switch <version> : switches to the specified version libs [scoped|mixed|haxelib] : sets library resolution strategy scope [create|delete] : creates or deletes the current scope or inspects it if no argument is supplied
+            download <version> : downloads the specified version use <version> : switches to the specified version libs [scoped|mixed|haxelib] : sets library resolution strategy scope [create|delete] : creates or deletes the current scope or inspects it if no argument is supplied